EmmaWoods73/IST659---Database-Management/README.md

 # IST659---Database-Management

-The aim of this project is the design and implementation a database in order to solve a business data management problem.
+The aim of this project is the design and implementation of a database in order to solve a business data management problem.
 Following identification of stakeholders and the data they will need to access and maintain, the database is constructed in order to answer five data questions.